leobooth/WinAppDriver-Appium-CalculatorTest/README.md

     1. (Settings / Updates & Security / For Developers / Developer Mode)
 1. download and install the most recent version of WinAppDriver (1.2 Release Candidate)
 1. download and install Appium Desktop

-**To run demo:**
-1. start Appium Server from Appium Desktop
-1. run AppiumCalculatorTest.java from your IDE (such as IntelliJ)